kovidgoyal/calibre/src/calibre/manual/template_lang.rst

     * ``cmp(x, y, lt, eq, gt)`` -- compares x and y after converting both to numbers.
 Returns ``lt`` if x < y.
 Returns ``eq`` if x == y.
 Otherwise returns ``gt``.
     * ``divide(x, y)`` -- returns x / y.
 Throws an exception if either x or y are not numbers.
     * ``field(name)`` -- returns the metadata field named by ``name``.
+    * ``first_non_empty(value, value, ...) -- returns the first value that is not empty.
+If all values are empty, then the empty value is returned.
+You can have as many values as you want.
     * ``format_date(x, date_format)`` -- format_date(val, format_string) -- format the value, which must be a date field, using the format_string, returning a string.
 The formatting codes are::

         d    : the day as number without a leading zero (1 to 31)